andrewacashner/hearingfaithms/chapters/chapter-3.md

 both styles within them---much as Zurbarán's painting incorporates aspects of genre painting, the representation of earthy details from everyday life, into a representation of sacred history.
-[@Sanchez:Zurbaran, 31; Cherry:Bodegon; Haraszti-Takacs:Genre]
+[@Sanchez:Zurbaran, 31; @Cherry:Bodegon; @Haraszti-Takacs:Genre]
-Both visual and musical forms of crossover were especially fitting to represent the Christmas moment when the "maxima" and "breve", high and low, were brought together, and the music of the heavenly chorus broke through to be heard by humble shepherds.
+Both visual and musical forms of crossover were especially fitting to represent the Christmas moment when the "maxima" and "breve," high and low, were brought together, and the music of the heavenly chorus broke through to be heard by humble shepherds.
 Zurbarán's image, in line with other contemporary iconography like the manger